 The two types of chi-square tests use the chi-square statistic and distribution for different purposes.
 These two tests are:

 - The chi-square goodness of fit test

 This is a nonparametric test that strives to find out how the observed value of a given event differs significantly from the expected value.
 The term goodness of fit is used in this context to mean a comparison of the observed sample distribution and the expected probability distribution.
-The chi-square goodness of fit test help statisticians understand how well theoretical distribution fits the empirical distribution.
+The chi-square goodness of fit test help statisticians understands how well theoretical distribution fits the empirical distribution.
 To perform this test, divide the sample data into intervals then compare the number of points that fall into the interval with the number of points in each interval that you are expecting.

 - Chi-square test of independence